Annibor/EarthEcho-Studios/README.md

 ## Software

-- I used Visual Studio Code to write the code.
+- I've used Visual Studio Code to write the code.
-- I used Git to load and push my code to Github and for version control.
+- I've used Git to load and push my code to Github and for version control.
-- I used GitHub for repository management.
+- I've used GitHub for repository management.
 - I've used Squoosh.app to compromize all images.
 - I've used preinstalled app called "Prevew" to edit the sizes of the photos.
 - I've used Coolors.co to find a color palette for the website.
 - I've also used Coolors.co to contrast check text colors and background colors.
 - I've used maketintsandshades.com to find evetuals tints and shadow colors as a complement for the color palette.
 - I've used Balsamiq when I made the wireframes for the website.
+- I've used Chat GPT and google translate for some translations and questions.

 ## Media